-MHHP utilizes the PBM Navitus Health Solutions to manage member pharmacy benefits.
-As the PBM, Navitus provides MHHP members with an extensive pharmacy network, pharmacy claims services, and a complete drug formulary and pharmacy claims adjudication.
+MHHP utilizes the PBM, Navitus Health Solutions, to manage member pharmacy benefits.
+As the PBM, Navitus provides MHHP members with an extensive pharmacy network, pharmacy claims services, and a complete drug formulary.
 For additional information regarding MHHP's pharmacy program refer to MHHP Pharmacy Information on page 11 of this Provider Manual.